Paulinka (play): Plot

-Paulinka is a daughter of a petty nobleman ("village szlachtic") Sciapan Krynicki.
+Paulinka is the daughter of a petty nobleman (a village szlachcic), Sciapan Krynicki.
 She falls in love with the local teacher Yakim Saroka.
-The father disapproves this planning her marriage with a wealthier szlachcic Bykovsky.
+Her father disapproves of this, planning to marry her to a wealthier szlachcic, Bykovsky.
 Paulinka and Saroka are planning to run away, but Yakim is arrested for his revolutionary views, ratted out by Bykovsky.

 Play directors often replace the finale with a more optimistic one: the pair does run away.

 History

-The play grew out of the short story And the Willows Rustled (А вербы шумелі) started by the author.
+The play grew out of Kupala's unfinished short story А вербы шумелі (And the Willows Rustled).
 It is suggested that the prototype of Paulinka was Kupala's lyrical friend Paulina Myadzyolka, but in later years she denied this.
-Some also claim that Myadzyolka was first one to play Paulinka, which is not true: the first amateur play of Paulinka, starring Софья Маркевич, was in Vilnius in January 13, while Maydzyolka played next month in an amateur play in St.Petersburg.
+Some also claim that Myadzyolka was the first one to play Paulinka, which is not true: the first amateur performance of Paulinka, starring Sofya Markevich, was in Vilnius in January 13, and Myadzyolka appeared the next month in an amateur performance in St.Petersburg.

-In film
+Film adaptations

-In 1952 a Russian-language TV play was released directed by Aleksandr Zarkhi and starring Lyudmila Senchina.
+In 1952 a Russian-language TV play was released, directed by Aleksandr Zarkhi and starring Lyudmila Senchina.

-In 1972 Belarusfilm released a full-feature musical film After the Fair starring Lyudmila Senchina, screenplay by Andrey Makayonak, directed by Yuri Tsvetkov.
+In 1972 Belarusfilm released the feature-length musical film After the Fair starring Lyudmila Senchina, with a screenplay by Andrey Makayonak and directed by Yuri Tsvetkov.